 Historically, the Company has incurred cash operating losses relating to expenses to develop, manufacture, and promote the female condom.
-In fiscal 2003 the Company experienced a positive cash flow from operations of \$0.3 million.
 Cash used in continuing operations was \$0.2 million for fiscal 2004.
-During the second quarter of fiscal 2005 the Company experienced a positive cash flow from operations of \$0.2 million.
-For the first six months of fiscal 2005 cash used in continuing operations was \$0.4 million.
+During the past two quarters of fiscal 2005 the Company experienced a positive cash flow from operations of \$0.2 million.
+For the first nine months of fiscal 2005 cash used in continuing operations was \$0.4 million.